AbasSec/Flow/README.md

 ### Deterministic Flow Analysis — Planned V3.8

-Evidence-backed explanations of what is happening, why it matters, what should happen next, and which role should act.
+Flow Analysis will explain what is happening, why it matters, what should happen next, and which authorised role should act.

 ### Command and Records — Planned V3.5

-Live operations, scoped records, accountability, and role-aware business control.
+A stronger owner and admin control surface for live operations, scoped records, accountability, and decisions.

 ### People and Cost Truth — Planned V3.4 / V3.7

-Employment context, delegated authority, suppliers, expenses, COGS, labour inputs, and honest profitability labels.
+Employment context, delegated authority, supplier and expense evidence, COGS, labour inputs, and honest profitability labels.

 > **Future AI may explain trusted evidence, but it must never autonomously alter payments, inventory, prices, permissions, payroll, or historical records.**